aimhigherweb/iec_website/content/what-we-do/myopia.md

 #### How common is myopia?

-It is a very common condition, and the incidence is rising rapidly, with the WHO calling myopia an epidemic.<sup>4,5</sup> Currently, 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.<sup>4,5</sup> Usually myopia begins to develop in early teenage years and it commonly gets progressively worse over the following few years.
+It is a very common condition, and the incidence is rising rapidly, with the WHO calling myopia an epidemic.<sup>5,6</sup> Currently, 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.<sup>5,6</sup> Usually myopia begins to develop in early teenage years and it commonly gets progressively worse over the following few years.

 ##### References

 1. Willhem, J. L., et al. (2016).
 "Association of Axial Length With Risk of Uncorrectable Visual Impairment for Europeans With Myopia."
-JAMA Ophthalmol 134(12):1355-1363.
+JAMA Ophthalmol.
+134(12):1355-1363.
 2. Flitcroft, D. I. (2012).
 "The complex interactions of retinal, optical and environmental factors in myopia aetiology."
 Progress in Retinal and Eye Research 31(6): 622-660.
 3. Haarman, A. E. G., et al. (2020).
 "The Complications of Myopia: A Review and Meta-Analysis".
 Invest Ophthalmol Vis Sci.
 61(4): 49.
+4. Cooper, J., Tkatchenko, A. V., (2018).
+"A Review of Current Concepts of the Etiology and Treatment of Myopia."
+Eye Contact Lens.
+44(4).
+231-247.
-4. Institute, W. H. O.-B. H. V. (2016).
+5. Institute, W. H. O.-B. H. V. (2016).
 "The Impact of Myopia and High Myopia."
 Report of the Joint World Health Organisation-Brien Holden Vision Institute Global Scientific Meeting on Myopia.
-5. Resnikoff, S., et al. (2019).
+6. Resnikoff, S., et al. (2019).
 "Myopia - A 21st Century Public Health Issue".
 Invest Ophthalmol Vis Sci.
 60(3): 3.